marco-michel/TimeEvolver/README.md

 # Compilation

-There are two possible approaches to compile ``TimeEvolver``.
+There are two possible approaches to compile *TimeEvolver*.
 One can either build it locally or install it system-wide:

 **Note that both procedures will fail if you do not have at least version 1.75 of Boost.
 Further below we describe how to solve this issue.**

 ## Basic setup without installation (the easiest)

-In the root folder ``timeEvolver``, you can build the TimeEvolver with no customization using:
+In the root folder ``timeEvolver``, you can build *TimeEvolver* with no customization using:
 ```
 mkdir build; cd build     # create and use a build directroy
 cmake ..                  # configuration reading the Cmake script
 cmake --build .           # compilation and linking (or type "make")
 ```
 This will create three folder in the folder ``build``:
-* Example (example demonstrating the application of TimeEvolver to a concrete system)
+* Example (example demonstrating the application of *TimeEvolver* to two concrete systems)
 * Helper (library for the creation of a matrix representation)
 * TimeEvolver (core functionality: libary for the timeevolution)

 ## Basic setup with installation

-To install ``TimeEvolver`` to the path ``TIMEEVOLVER_INSTALL_PATH`` set the cmake variable ``CMAKE_INSTALL_PREFIX`` accordingly in the configuration step.
+To install *TimeEvolver* to the path ``TIMEEVOLVER_INSTALL_PATH`` set the cmake variable ``CMAKE_INSTALL_PREFIX`` accordingly in the configuration step.
 If this variable remains unset a system folder will be chosen as installation path by cmake.
 ```
 mkdir build; cd build     					          # create and use a build directroy
 cmake -DCMAKE_INSTALL_PREFIX=TIMEEVOLVER_INSTALL_PATH ..                  # configuration reading the Cmake script